-By determining structural effects of tumor-causing mutations, scientists obtain valuable information for drug discoveryFebruary 15th, 2013 in Cancer /
+By determining structural effects of tumor-causing mutations, scientists obtain valuable information for drug discoveryFebruary 15, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—For many patients with non-small-cell lung carcinoma (NSCLC), tumorigenesis is fueled by mutations that hyperactivate the epidermal growth factor receptor (EGFR) signaling protein.
 These individuals may benefit from treatment with drugs such as gefitinib, a chemical inhibitor of EGFR, although additional mutations in EGFR can render the cancer drug-resistant.

 Accordingly, scientists are struggling to overcome NSCLC recurrence.
 "The mutations related to drug sensitivity and those that cause drug resistance cannot be understood without the structures of these EGFR variants," explains Shigeyuki Yokoyama, director of the RIKEN Systems and Structural Biology Center in Yokohama.
 By teaming up with Tadashi Yamamoto's group at the University of Tokyo, Yokoyama and colleagues have now made major headway in clarifying the roots of resistance and how they might be exploited with future drugs.

 The researchers performed structural and biochemical analysis of an EGFR variant containing the gefitinib sensitivity-inducing G719S mutation, either alone or with the additional resistance mutation T790M.
 Remarkably, they determined that although G719S binds strongly to gefitinib, G719S/T790M binds the drug even more tightly.
 "This appears to be contradictory to the drug resistance phenotype," says Yokoyama.